The Port of Los Angeles: Sustainable Progress for the Future of the City

 Sulfur Oxide is produced naturally by volcanoes but the majority of its harmful production comes from burning fossil fuels in industrial processes.
-The Port of Los Angeles has cut its own portion of such production by a stunning 20% in just 7 years, down from 25% of the Los Angeles Basin total in 2005 to just 6% in 2012.
+The Port of Los Angeles has cut its own portion of such production by 20% in 7 years, down from 25% of the Los Angeles Basin total in 2005 to just 6% in 2012.

 The average change per year is -22.30%

 The Port of Los Angeles reduced all measured metrics by a significant amount over the observed period.
 The histogram below details those changes, showing the frequency of various percentile changes.

 The above chart details the frequency and severity of the Port of Los Angeles' efforts to reduce various observed pollution metrics.
 The large central red bar shows that the majority of the reduction for diesel particulate matter is consistent throughout the observed period, but much more varied for NOx pollution.
 Interestingly, this wider range resulted in substantially better reduction results, detailed in the legend at the top of the screen.